icons8/lunacy-docs/docs/styling.md

         url: '/text'
 ---

+## Introduction

 Styling options that you can apply to objects in Lunacy include:

 * Fills (solid, gradient and image fills)
 * Borders
-* Shadows
+* Outer shadows
 * Inner shadows
 * Blurs (Gaussian and background)

-All these options appear in the Inspector when you select an object.
+They appear in the Inspector when you select an object.
+A combination of styling options applied to an object is called a layer style.
+You can save layer styles for further use (read <a href="https://docs.icons8.com/layerstyles/" target="_blank">here</a> for details).

+You can apply styling options to all <a href="https://docs.icons8.com/objects/#introduction" target="_blank">types of objects</a>, except for technical ones (such as artboards, hotspots and slices).
+However, the only option applicable to group objects and symbols is the outer shadow.

+In addition to the above, text objects feature typography settings, such as font, font size, line spacing, etc. Combined with the common styling options (or without them) they make up <a href="https://docs.icons8.com/layerstyles/#text-styles" target="_blank">text styles</a>.

 The details about using each of the options you will find in the sections below.
 But first of all let us review some common things.

 ## Adding, deleting and managing styling options